Introduction: Rechargeable LED Flashlight Using PVC Pipe

 The larger reducer coupling must be selected to contain the reflector you have.
 Use some glue to fix it inside if it's loose.
 I used four small screws to hold the reflector straight inside.
 Use your ingenuity to fix it inside.

 The smaller reducer is where we have to place the DC jack for charging.
 I used small rubber bush I found from my junk box which I think been there for a long time (this is why I don't throw anything away, to which my mom disagrees.
-You wouldn't know when something just like that bush going to be useful), and now I found a use for it.
+You wouldn't know when something just like that "no name bush" going to be useful), and now I found a use for it.
 I had to widen the hole a bit to insert the jack.
 No glue or screw was needed.
 You might need to find something similar, may be a washer, or plastic cap etc.

 Step 4: Wiring for 18650 Cells